anyaevostinar/anyaevostinar.github.io/classes/111-f22/final-project.md

 ## Project Proposal
 To make sure that you are poised for success, you must write a short proposal of what you plan to do.
-You will submit this through Gradescope.
+You will submit this through Gradescope (it's a fill in the blank on Gradescope assignment, so you don't need to create a separate document first, though you can).
-Your proposal is due by Monday, November 7th, at 10pm, and it should include the following components:
+Your proposal is due by Monday, November 7th, at 10pm, and will include the following components:

 * Who’s working on the project, and how you plan to divide the work.
 * The game or simulation you plan to implement for your final project.
 Include a brief description of the game and its rules (or, for a simulation, what you aim to model and a basic overview of how it will run).